Mike Naab turned his free time into an extra $150-300 per week completing tasks on Amazon Mechanical Turk.

 While Amazon Mechanical Turk is convenient, it’s not perfect.

 The highest paying work tends to come through during normal working hours on weekdays.
 If you only have time to do it at nights or on weekends, you’ll still find work but likely not as much good work.

-It’s also not going to make you rich.
+It’s an interesting way to make money on Amazon, but it’s also not going to make you rich.
 The pay is pretty decent but it definitely works better as a supplemental source of income.

 Additionally, there is work available in most countries for people living outside the US, but only workers in the US and India can withdraw cash.
 Workers from other countries can only redeem their earnings through Amazon gift cards.

 (Roughly 60% of my fellow workers are from the US; 30% are from India.)

 Nick’s Notes: Perhaps the best way to frame a Mechanical Turk side hustle is with a specific monthly income goal in mind.
 Take one recurring expense you really hate to pay — car insurance, a cell phone bill, day care, etc. — and try to “erase” it with mturk earnings.